 NSF ADVANCE at U.Va. is U.Va.
 CHARGE

 U.Va.
 CHARGE wants to highlight women faculty in STEM/SBE at U.Va. so we are inviting you to join in the U.Va.
 CHARGE photography project as part of the U.Va.
-CHARGE initiative, Voices and Visibility.
+CHARGE goal, Voices and Visibility.
 Find out how to participate here.

 Tournament of Ideas Winners!

 Congratulations to Michael Livermore, Faculty, School of Law, the WINNER of the Tournament of Ideas!
 And congratulations also to Murielle de Wekker, PhD alumna, Curry School, as the RUNNER UP!